BrijenMakwana/read-scout/README.md

 - **Data Fetching**:
   - `TanStack Query` is used for data fetching and caching, ensuring efficient and reliable data management.

+- **TypeScript**:
+  - The app is developed using `TypeScript` for type safety and better code maintainability.

 ## Screenshots